jacobwang7/Implementing-a-Queue-CS2-Problem-Set-6/README.md

 You are more than welcome to write additional methods that you might find useful.

 ### Testing your code `main()`
-Write code in the main() method to test your implementation.
-The TAs will be writing their own main methods to test your code, so test your code thoroughly!
+You must write a  main method that works in both implementations.
+The only difference in the main method as it appears in `RealQueueLL` vs. `RealQueueCA` will be in the lines that instantiate the `RealQueue` objects, of course.
+The TAs will be writing their own main methods, so test your code very thoroughly!

 ---